Flight Delay Compensation Calculator

 How much compensation can I claim?

 €250 for flights up to 1,500 km; €400 for flights between 1,500 and 3,500 km; €400 for intra-EU flights over 3,500 km; €600 for non-EU flights over 3,500 km.
-These amounts may be reduced by 50% if the airline offers re-routing that limits your delay.
+Airlines can reduce compensation by 50% if they offer re-routing and your arrival is within 2 hours (short-haul), 3 hours (medium-haul), or 4 hours (long-haul) of the original scheduled time.
+Under UK261, equivalent amounts are approximately £220, £350, and £520.

 What are extraordinary circumstances?